Cycle time

 Metric names, formulas, source systems, owners, baseline window, target bands, and caveats.

-Pass/fail or scored criteria for draft quality, source traceability, risk flags, missing evidence, and reviewer confidence.
+Pass/fail or scored criteria for draft quality, source traceability, risk flags, missing evidence, reviewer confidence, and outcome fit.

 Weekly or monthly scorecard review agenda, exception taxonomy, incident review template, and expansion gate.